Episode 8: The Episode for the Aspiring Network Scientist w/Michele Coscia

 Bipartite network: A network with 2 sets of nodes/vertices in which a node from set A can only be linked to a node from set B. Usually it means that each set has a different attribute.

 Personally, I don't like bipartite networks because their unique nature can change the basic assumptions that many network algorithms rely on.
 In order to get things "back to normal", we can use another concept we mentioned which is "Projection".
-Projecting means turning a network to a one-set-of-nodes kind of network, or just a plain network, To do so, we'll need to get rid of one of the sets.
+Projecting means turning a network to a one-set-of-nodes kind of network, or just a plain network.
+To do so, we'll need to get rid of one of the sets.
 In the example above, we'll need to get rid of the squares (customers) to see which products are connected to other products.
-The rational behind it is that connection to the same node is a common trait and can be considered as a link or an edge.
+The rationale behind it is that connection to the same node is a common trait and can be considered as a link or an edge.
 We'll achieve it by connecting products only if they are connected to the same node (customer).
 That way we'll get a network that consists only products, and now we can: - Apply the standard network algorithms to the network.

 SBM or Stochastic Block Model: Honestly, neither Michele nor I felt like explaining it, or in Michele's words: "Aaron Clauset's is the person I trust more when it comes to SBMs, so his slides should help".